-While listening to your peer's presentation - use the categories from the argumentation rubric below to guide your feedback.
+Use the categories from the argumentation categories below to guide your peer feedback.

-PRESENTATION (PE ER FEEDBACK) ARGUMENTATION CATEGORY FEEDBACK (answers to the questions) EXAMPLE FROM PRESENTATION SUGGESTIONS for IMPROVEMENT FOCUS Does the focus of the map address the prompt (related to risk determination)?
+ARGUMENTATION CATEGORY FEEDBACK (answers to the questions) EXAMPLE FROM PRESENTATION SUGGESTIONS for IMPROVEMENT FOCUS Does the focus of the map address the prompt (related to risk determination)?
 Does the map present a convincing position or claim?
 CONTROLLING IDEA Do the elements of the map clearly support the position or claim?
 RESEARCH What types of geospatial data are included?
 Is there missing data (that either supports or contradicts the argument)?
 How is the geospatial data displayed or represented to support the argument?
 DEVELOPMENT Are appropriate and sufficient details provided?
 Does the data and information effectively support the claim (regarding risk determination)?